SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

            END OF comp_struc.
     DATA it_comps TYPE TABLE OF comp_struc WITH EMPTY KEY.

-    "Database table of type string containing names of database tables;
+    "Internal table of type string containing names of database tables;
     "table is looped over to output content of all database tables DATA(dbtabs) = VALUE string_table( ( `ZDEMO_ABAP_CARR` )
                                        ( `ZDEMO_ABAP_FLI` )
                                        ( `ZDEMO_ABAP_FLSCH` ) ).

     LOOP AT dbtabs INTO DATA(dbtab).
-      "Retrieving database content of a dynamically specified database table TRY.
+      "Retrieving database content of a dynamically specified database table (up to 5 rows) TRY.
           SELECT *
             FROM (dbtab)